pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 ### Ensure a user on a SharePoint Online site

-When attempting to add a user to a SharePoint Online site that is already a member you will recieve an error.
+When attempting to add a user to a SharePoint Online site that is already a member you will receive an error.

 We've added a new command in this release to check whether the specified user name is a member of the site.
 If the user is not a member of the site, it adds it as a member.